weird-trust/weird-trust/README.md

 - 👋 Hi, I’m Robert!
 - 👀 I’m interested in analog and digital nature.
-- 🌱 I’m currently learning the piano.
-- 💞️ I’m looking to collaborate on shaping a communism future.

 <!---
 weird-trust/weird-trust is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.